 - “Not my circus, not my monkeys!” (cue audience laughter)

-- Each person’s circumstances reflect their individual vibration, which you cannot change
+- Each person’s circumstances are a result only of their individual vibration, which you cannot change.

-Now top that off with a large dose of personal fantasy, which Abraham heavily endorses, and you’ve got yourselves a willfully ignorant, uninformed, uncritical, head-in-the-clouds populace who think that pleasant emotions are a panacea.
+Now.
+Top that off with a large dose of personal fantasy, which Law of Attraction teachings heavily endorse, and you’ve got yourself a willfully ignorant, uninformed, head-in-the-clouds group that believes pleasant emotions are a panacea.

 From what I have experienced personally and observed in others, instead of pursuing goals meaningfully and tenaciously, an Aber is more likely to focus on manipulating their feelings and beliefs around the goal so they can harness the power of the universe and (they think) effortlessly allow manifestation.